RED NATION CELEBRATION INSTITUTE

 Red Nation Celebration Institute (RNCI) was established out of a direct need.
 1994 founder Joanelle Romero partnered with SWAIA’s former executive director Don Owen.
 RNCI has its roots in Santa Fe, New Mexico, produced during the famous Indian Market in 1995.
 RNCI pioneered the music movement during Indian Market.
 In 1995 there wasn’t any contemporary American Indian music being performed, since inception of Indian Market.

-In 1998, Red Nation moved to Los Angeles to be produced during the most important weeks of the music industry “The Grammy Awards Week.”
+In 1998, in Los Angeles produced during the most important weeks of the music industry “The Grammy Awards Week.”
 In 2003, Red Nation Celebration “Concert Series” became an “Official Grammy Event” and went on to become Red Nation Celebration’s “Signature” Event.

 In 2005, Red Nation continued its place during Indian Market in Santa Fe and launched the music scene on the Plaza during Indian Market week-end and now native music is being performed on the plaza.
 In addition that same year RNCI produced Red Nation Film Festival “On the Road” Tour bringing the best of American Indian & Indigenous Independent films to Santa Fe and the Red is Green Carpet Galas.